"Full-blooded authority, fleet-fingered dexterity, innate musicality and substantial accuracy..."

 In addition to performance, Yury is a passionate advocate for many charitable and philanthropic causes.
 Together with the European-Russian Society for International Cooperation, he organized a concert in Vienna in 2011 for the victims of the Japanese tsunami and also organized the First Austrian Gala Charity "All for Autism" in 2015.

 Born into a musical family, Yury started playing the violin at age 5.
 At the age of 7, he entered the Central Music Academy of the Moscow Conservatory as a student of Galina Turchaninova.
 Between 2005 and 2009, he studied under Viktor Pikaizen before moving to the Vienna Conservatory in 2009, where he currently studies with Pavel Vernikov.
-He is an Ambassador for the Amadeus Vienna International School and Music Director for the Beethoven Centre Vienna and is also a professor at the WOM academy in Santander, a unique organisation which aims to promote classical music as a basis for generating musical and cultural excellence throughout Spain.
+He is an Ambassador for the Amadeus Vienna International School and professor at the WOM academy in Santander, a unique organisation which aims to promote classical music as a basis for generating musical and cultural excellence throughout Spain.

 Yury plays on a 1709 Stradivarius, generously loaned to him by the Goh Family Foundation.